audioxide/data/data/posts/20190307-reviews-solange-when-i-get-home.md

   feels less the result of the near-angelic demeanour with which she sang on A Seat at the Table, and more that of sheer emptiness.
 week: 182
+blurb: When I Get Home feels like neither a continuation nor progression from its predecessor.
+Here Solange’s airy delivery is empty rather than angelic.
 ---
 author: André
 review: >-